Boaztheostrich/Scrolling-text-FastLED-matrix-arduino/README.md

 HM-10 (the bluetooth module): https://amzn.to/3tPtLbV

+Known issues:

-Known issues spamming fg / bg commands can screw stuff up and display that as text
+Spamming fg / bg commands can screw stuff up and display that as text

 First command should be sent within about 30 seconds of booting up the arduin or stuff may screw up